fluxninja/aperture/docs/content/get-started/installation/controller/controller.md

    kubectl get svc aperture-contour-envoy --namespace projectcontour -w
    ```

-4. Once `EXTERNAL-IP` is no longer `<pending>`, run below command to get the
+4. Once `EXTERNAL-IP` is no longer `<pending>`, run the following command to get
-   External IP for the Load Balancer:
+   the External IP for the Load Balancer:

    ```bash
    kubectl describe svc aperture-contour-envoy --namespace projectcontour | grep Ingress | awk '{print $3}'
    ```

-5. Add an entry for the above IP in cloud provider's DNS configuration.
+5. Add an entry for the above IP in the cloud provider's DNS configuration.
 For
    example, follow steps on
    [Cloud DNS on GKE](https://cloud.google.com/dns/docs/records) for Google
    Kubernetes Engine.